Trachemys scripta elegans

 - Sliders are good at tolerating cold temperatures.
 They don’t hibernate but brumate, often underwater.

-- Baby turtles stay in their eggshell for a couple of days after they hatch.
+- Baby turtles stay in their eggshell for a few days after hatching.

 The red-eared slider’s scientific name is Trachemys scripta elegans, which means it is a subspecies of the turtle Trachemys scripta.
 Trachemys comes from the Greek words for “roughness” which is trachys and “turtle” which is emys.
 Scripta is Latin for “writing” and describes the swirls of green and yellow colors on the turtle’s skin and shell.
 Elegans is also Latin and means “elegant.”